Green Lawn Cemetery (Columbus, Ohio)

-Green Lawn Cemetery is a historic private rural cemetery located in Columbus, Ohio, in the United States.
+Green Lawn Cemetery is an active historic private rural cemetery located in Columbus, Ohio, in the United States.
 Organized in 1848 and opened in 1849, the cemetery was the city's premier burying ground in the 1800s and beyond.
 An American Civil War memorial was erected there in 1891, and chapel constructed in 1902.
 With 360 acre, it is Ohio's second-largest cemetery.

 History

 Franklinton Cemetery was the first cemetery established in what later became Columbus.
 It was built on land donated by Lucas Sullivant on River Street near Souder Avenue in 1799.
 Many of the early settlers of Franklinton and Columbus were buried there.
 The 11.5 acre North Graveyard followed in 1812, and the 11.25 acre East Graveyard in 1841.
 A 3 acre Roman Catholic cemetery opened in 1848 (although it had been in use as early as 1846).

 Establishment of Green Lawn

 By the mid-1840s, growing settlement in the area left the Franklinton, North, and East cemeteries too small to accommodate more burials.
 On February 24, 1848, the Ohio General Assembly enacted a law providing for the incorporation of cemetery associations by 10 or more people.
 On August 2, 1848, a group of Columbus area business and civic leaders that included A.C Brown, William G. Deshler, William A. Platt, Thomas Sparrow, Alfred P. Stone, Joseph Sullivant, William B. Thrall, and others formed the Green Lawn Cemetery Association.
 The group secured a charter from the Ohio General Assembly on March 23, 1849, incorporating the "Green Lawn Cemetery of Columbus".
 A public meeting was held on July 12, and a committee of 11 local leaders appointed to select a site and draft articles of incorporation.
 The committee presented the public with draft articles of incorporation on August 2.
 These were accepted, and the first board of directors organized on August 26.